 Martha Crone also wrote about the passing of Amy (Mrs. Clinton) Odell last Dec.
 7th.
 “She was known for her work and interest in the Friends of the Wild Flower Garden, Inc., an organization her late husband helped found in 1952.
 She was a devoted and enthusiastic member and will be greatly missed.”

 The Annual Meeting of The Friends of the Wild Flower Garden was held in the Garden, on Saturday May 20th, 1967.
-Martha Crone wrote [summer newsletter]
+Martha Crone wrote in the Summer newsletter:

 “The weather was ideal with many spring flowers in lovely bloom everywhere.
 Large-flowered Trilliums, Purple Trilliums, Yellow Trilliums, Violets, Mertensia, Columbine, Anemones and countless others.
 The meeting, held outside the garden office in this beautiful setting, was greatly enjoyed with the added pleasure of the Rose-breasted Grosbeak coming to the feeder overhead unafraid of the gathering.
 Also the first Hummingbird of the season came to the Mertensia.”

-Directors elected were: Russell Bennett, Kenneth Avery, Elizabeth Carpenter, Miss Marion Cross, Martha Crone, Whitney Eastman, George Ludcke, Walter Lehnert, Alice Martin, Leonard Odell, Elizabeth Reed, Leonard Ramberg, Carl Rawson, Mary Simmons, Hazel Solhaug, Mrs. Clarence Tolg, and Alvin Witt.
+Directors elected were: Russell Bennett, Kenneth Avery, Elizabeth Carpenter, Miss Marion Cross, Martha Crone, Whitney Eastman, Mrs. George (Jessie) Ludcke Sr., Walter Lehnert, Alice Martin, Leonard Odell, Elizabeth Reed, Leonard Ramberg, Carl Rawson, Mary Simmons, Hazel Solhaug, Mrs. Clarence (Ebba) Tolg, and Alvin Witt.

-Officers elected were: Kenneth Avery, President; Alvin Witt, Vice-president; Martha Crone, Secretary-Treasurer.
+Officers elected at the board meeting following the annual meeting were: Kenneth Avery, President; Alvin Witt, Vice-president; Martha Crone, Secretary-Treasurer.

 A garden tour was then conducted.
 A $500 donation was approved to the Park Board for Garden maintenance.